How I designed an easy diy outdoor living wall

 We then ripped four pieces of wood to 36 x 1.5 inches and four pieces 36 x.50 for the ledge.

-I stained them with Minwax stain and sealed them with polyurethane since they are outside.
+I stained them with Minwax stain and sealed them with polyurethane since they were outside.

 We attached the ledges with a pneumatic nailer.